Business Schools in Michigan

 Graduate Business Schools in Michigan

 As mentioned earlier, many students go back to school for a graduate business degree after obtaining work experience, and some prefer to keep working while studying at their own pace.
 There are a number of excellent online MBA programs in Michigan that suit this need nicely.
-Central Michigan University offers a highly rated online program, and good options can also be found at the University of Michigan-Dearborn and University of Michigan-Flint, among others.
+Central Michigan University offers a highly-rated online program, and good options can also be found at the University of Michigan-Dearborn and the University of Michigan-Flint, among others.
 Most online programs offer the same basic curriculum and courses as their offline equivalents.